Shoot more, edit less

 What cameras are supported?

-Fully supported today: Fujifilm X (X-Trans I through V) and Ricoh GR III/IIIx/IV — full MakerNote and Image Control parsing.
+Fully supported today: Fujifilm X (X-Trans I through V) and Ricoh GR III/IIIx/IV, with full MakerNote and Image Control parsing.
 Sony Alpha (Creative Look) is in the works.
 Nikon, Canon, and other brands on the radar as the SOOC ecosystem grows.

 Where do my photos live?